GabeScott/standard-works-vault/General Conference/1985 October - Draw Near unto Me through Obedience.md

 After being a member of the Church for five months, the young mother decided that she was going to keep the commandment of tithing.
 In order to do so, she gave all the money she had in her home to the bishop in the middle of the month, then wondered what would become of her, her husband, and their three-year-old daughter during the remaining fifteen days.
 They had no money saved, and very little food.

-“The windows of heaven” as described in Malachi 3:10 [Mal.
-3:10] did open.
+“The windows of heaven” as described in Malachi 3:10 \[[[Malachi 3.10|Mal.
+3:10]]\] did open.
 That week a kind Relief Society sister brought fresh bread, their country’s staple food.
 In addition, an overdue debt was paid to the husband, and just three months later he received a substantial pay promotion in his work.

 Heavenly Father truly looked after their needs as they exercised great faith to be obedient.

-In 1 Nephi we read, “If it so be that the children of men keep the commandments of God he doth nourish them, and strengthen them, and provide means whereby they can accomplish the thing which he has commanded them.”
-(1 Ne.
-17:3.)
+In 1 Nephi we read, “If it so be that the children of men keep the commandments of God he doth nourish them, and strengthen them, and provide means whereby they can accomplish the thing which he has commanded them.” ([[1 Nephi 17.3|1 Ne.
+17:3]].)

 Again, listen to the words of King Benjamin: “I would desire that ye should consider on the blessed and happy state of those that keep the commandments of God.
 For behold, they are blessed in all things, both temporal and spiritual; and if they hold out faithful to the end they are received into heaven, that thereby they may dwell with God in a state of never-ending happiness.
-O remember, remember that these things are true.”
-(Mosiah 2:41.)
+O remember, remember that these things are true.” ([[Mosiah 2.41|Mosiah 2:41]].)

 Obedience brings blessings here and now.
-Jesus said, “If ye know these things, happy are ye if ye do them.”
-(John 13:17; italics added.)
+Jesus said, “If ye know these things, happy are ye if ye *do* them.” ([[John 13.17|John 13:17]]; italics added.)
 Happiness and peace are found when we are in harmony with ourselves, with God, and with our fellowmen.

 Through obedience we build spiritual strength that sustains us during times of adversity.
 My friend and counselor Joy F. Evans tells of such a time in her life.
 She had four young children and was expecting her fifth child.
 The much-anticipated day of birth arrived—about six weeks early.
 They had expected to have “a” baby, but they had twins instead—Michael and Amy, premature and very small.